 This allows you to quickly get a sense of how taxed your team may be.
 Based on this, you can decide if you need to add or remove resources or increase your focus on selling more of a specific service.

-- The work they are doing was poorly scoped and is taking much more time than expected.
+- The work they are doing is poorly scoped and is taking much more time than expected.

 - They’re understaffed and need more support.